REVRBE/imgui-cheat-loader/README.md

   ✅ Added nice colorways (Cinder + 13 custom colorways now!)

-  ✅ Add "days left" to rank VIP to track subscriptions. (currently has to manually add it to each VIP - next I'll create .php script for doing it automaticly.)
+  ✅ Added "days left" to rank VIP to track subscriptions. (currently has to manually add it to each VIP - next I'll create .php script for doing it automaticly.)

   ✅ Added TLS/SSL encryption